Arraignment Process in Pennsylvania - What is Arraignment - What to Expect at Preliminary Arraignment

 You will also be told your right to file motions in regard to the proceedings and that if you fail to show up at any future court dates, the proceedings can move forward without you.
 The information regarding pretrial motions is important because there are deadlines for certain pleadings.
 Some motions must be filed within 30 days of your arraignment – something you should speak with your attorney about.
 If you do not file these motions within the deadline, you lose your right to do so.

 At your formal arraignment, you will be asked how you plead: guilty or not guilty.
 You should consult with a Pittsburgh arraignment attorney to determine how you should plead at the formal arraignment.
-It is likely that a plea of not guilty will give you and your attorney time to build a strong defense.
+A plea of not guilty will likely give you and your attorney time to build a strong defense.

 Going before a magistrate or judge for the first time can be frightening, especially when you are not sure of what happens or what you are supposed to do.
 At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, we will make sure you are prepared for every step of the criminal court process, from the preliminary arraignment to trial.
 We will fight for your rights and freedom every step of the way.